chuckstack/chuckstack.github.io/src-ls/getting-started.md

 You can use any almost distribution of Linux you wish.
 The chuck-stack team recommends Debian-based and Nix as part of the official stack.

+## Get Nix

+You can install [Nix](./tool-linux.md#nix) on any Linux or Mac machine.
+Once this installation is complete, you can run the `nix-shell` command to install and use just about any Linux application known to human-kind.

+Note: the `unstable` Nix channel is the most convenient for testing the chuck-stack.

 ## Rust Tools

 We have a strong preference for tools written in the Rust language.
 As a result, you need to install the [Rust tools](https://rustup.rs/).
 We will use Rust to install applications like [AIChat](./tool-aichat.md) - see below.